 Thermal conductivity and thermal diffusivity are the most important thermophysical material parameters for the description of the heat transport properties of a material.
 Common techniques for determining Thermal ConductivityThermal conductivity (λ with the unit W/(m•K)) describes the transport of energy – in the form of heat – through a body of mass as the result of a temperature gradient (see fig. 1).
 According to the second law of thermodynamics, heat always flows in the direction of the lower temperature.thermal conductivity include the Heat Flow Meter (HFM) and Guarded Hot Plate (GHP).
 For the precise measurement of thermophysical properties such as Thermal DiffusivityThermal diffusivity (a with the unit mm2/s) is a material-specific property for characterizing unsteady heat conduction.
 This value describes how quickly a material reacts to a change in temperature.thermal diffusivity, the Laser Flash technique (LFA) has proven itself as a fast and precise method.

 In Laser Flash Analysis, a short energy light pulse heats the front surface of a plane-parallel sample.
-From the resulting temperature increase of the rear face measured with an infrared (IR) detector, the thermal diffusivity and, if a reference specimen is used, specific heat can both be determined.
+From the resulting temperature increase of the rear face measured with an infrared (IR) detector, the Thermal DiffusivityThermal diffusivity (a with the unit mm2/s) is a material-specific property for characterizing unsteady heat conduction.
+This value describes how quickly a material reacts to a change in temperature.thermal diffusivity and, if a reference specimen is used, specific heat can both be determined.